 TSA Precheck lines move much more quickly than the regular lines and can save you a ton of time.
 The majority of those crazy lines you’ve been seeing in pictures?
 The regular line.
 The TSA Pre line is much shorter.

-You can apply for the TSA Precheck program for $85.
+You can apply for the TSA Precheck program for $85 and lasts for 5 years.
 As long as there are no major red flags, you should be approved and breezing through shorter lines with less hassle.
-You can apply here.
-After applying you will have to make an appointment for an interview but walk ins are welcome so you should be able to get TSA Precheck pretty quickly.
+After applying you will have to make an appointment for an interview but walk ins are welcome so you should be able to get TSA Precheck pretty quickly, as long as the government is open.
 Children under 12 can go through the TSA Precheck line with you at security.

 Global Entry costs $100 and lasts for 5 years.
 This gives you expedited immigration and customs when returning from a foreign country and also comes with TSA Precheck.
 If you are going to travel internationally even a few times in the next five years, this is eminently worth it and a better deal.
 My wife and both my children have Global Entry (even babies need to have it for expedited immigration and customs), we often get through customs and immigration before our bags even arrive at the baggage claim.